 The lowest voltages at all PTF buses must be equal to or higher than 0.95 per unit after the switching of shunt or series capacitors and reactors, and operation of tap changers on transformers, autotransformers, phase-shifting transformers and shunt reactors.

-There are two exceptions to this standard.
-The first is voltage limits at nuclear units3.1.2.5.
-The other exception is that voltages as low as 0.90 per unit are allowed at a limited number of PTF buses where the associated lower voltage system has been designed to accept these lower voltages and where the change in voltage pre-contingency to post-contingency is not greater than 0.1 per unit.
-The planner should consult with the Transmission Owner and ISO-NE to determine if the second exception applies to any buses in the study area.
+There are two exceptions to these criteria.
+The first is voltage limits at nuclear units, which are described in Section 3.1.2.5.
+The other exception is that voltages as low as 0.90 per unit are allowed at a limited number of PTF buses where the associated lower voltage system has been designed to accept these lower voltages, and where the change in voltage pre-contingency to post-contingency is not greater than 0.1 per unit.
+The planner should consult with the Transmission Owner and the ISO to determine if the second exception applies to any buses in the study area.

 Post-Contingency High Voltages